 Students cannot enroll into Upper Division social work courses (SW 300 or SW 400 level) or begin a field placement until they have completed the application process for Upper Division Social Work Status.
-Students must be officially accepted for Upper Division Status by the Director of the Social Work Program.
+Students must be officially accepted for Upper Division Status by the Chair of the Social Work Program.
 Students need to apply for Upper Division Status during the spring semester of their sophomore year and begin their Upper Division SW Foundation Courses in the fall of their junior year.

-Prior to official acceptance into Upper Division Status, students are expected to take the two

-Introductory social work courses, SW 100 (Introduction to Social Work) and SW 205 (Introduction to Social Welfare) during their freshmen or sophomore year.
+Prior to official acceptance into Upper Division Status, students are expected to take the two Introductory social work courses, SW 225 (Social Work & Social Welfare) and SW 235 (Introduction to Child Welfare) during their freshmen or sophomore year.
 This planning is necessary because Upper Division Social Work Foundation courses are offered in a sequence which begins in the fall semester of the student's junior year.
 In rare circumstances, exceptions may be made, but additional planning and consultation are needed.